Go to previous

 7. The perfect winter getaway in a holiday resort

 Whether you’re travelling with family, friends or solo, holiday resorts offer relaxing winter holiday with cosy accommodation, delicious restaurants, and a wide range of seasonal activities.
-Revontuli Lakeland Village, Peurunka Spa & Resort, Resort Keurusselkä, Piispala, Varjola Resort and Himos Holiday are all located on or near a lake, offering beautiful snowy landscapes and opportunities for winter fun.
+Revontuli Lakeland Village, Peurunka Spa & Resort, Resort Keurusselkä, Piispala, Varjola Resort and Himos Holiday are all located on or near a lake, offering beautiful winter landscapes and plenty of opportunities to enjoy the season outdoors.
 Try snowshoeing, cross-country skiing, or even ice swimming.
 Many resorts also offer guided winter adventures and some even spa experiences to warm up after a day outdoors.

 Pro tip: Kids will love the water slides at Peurunka Spa & Resort, including one of the longest in the Nordic countries!
 If you’re looking for a spa hotel close to the city centre yet surrounded by nature, Scandic Laajavuori is a perfect choice.